September 4, 1995

 - One of the PlayStation’s Launch Games.
 It came out 5 days before launch.

-- The packaging for NBA Jam forgets a whole lot of things, including the

-	Memory Card and Multi-Tap icons.
-The Player Icon is absolutely huge, for no
+- The packaging for NBA Jam forgets a whole lot of things, including the Memory Card and Multi-Tap icons.
+The Player Icon is absolutely huge, for no reason.

-	reason.

 - One of the few arcade games to actually track stats.
-You used a 3 Letter

-	Abbreviation and a birthday to personalize your save file.
-So long as you

-	logged this in each time you played, regardless if it was season or against

-	a human, the game tracked your wins, losses, and progress in season mode.
+You used a 3 Letter Abbreviation and a birthday to personalize your save file.
+So long as you logged this in each time you played, regardless if it was a season or against a human, the game tracked your wins, losses, and progress in season mode.

-	- Acclaim was famous for having no qualms about releasing games on as many

-	system as they could.
-NBA Jam T.E. was released on no less than 9 different

-	gaming systems, including the Game Gear.
+- Acclaim was famous for having no qualms about releasing games on as many systems as they could.
+NBA Jam T.E. was released on no less than 9 different gaming systems, including the Game Gear.

-	- “Actual Player Heads!” may be one of my all-time favorite bullet points,
+- “Actual Player Heads!” may be one of my all-time favorite bullet points, ever.

-	ever.

-	- Having owned this game since it almost launched, it wasn’t until this

-	review that I wandered into the options screen.
-There’s actually a ton of

-	little things you can adjust and make the game even more frantic, including

-	power-ups and hot spots.
-Some will be auto-removed if you’re in a
+- Having owned this game since it almost launched, it wasn’t until this review that I wandered into the options screen.
+There are actually a ton of little things you can adjust and make the game even more frantic, including power-ups and hot spots.
+Some will be auto-removed if you’re in a tournament, however.

-	tournament, however.

 - The first ever licensed sports coin-op (the original NBA Jam).

 - When Midway shut its doors in the 2000s, EA bought the rights to their NBA Jam and NFL Blitz licenses.
 Both games have seen successful reboots both in retail (NBA Jam) and as online downloads (NFL Blitz).

 - The game wasn’t completely faithful to the arcade but in a good way.
 Speed was adjusted, messages and shot clock images were made bigger on-screen, and other adjustments.
 Just no Mortal Kombat characters brought home.